JiaweiWu/mc-crafting-planner/README.md

 ```
 npm run start
 ```

-as Webpack will take of bundling the modules for you :)
+and then navigate to http://localhost:8080 as Webpack will take care of bundling the modules and running a dev server for you :)